asefatesfay/aws-ecommerce-platform/dsa-roadmap/30-dynamic-programming/README.md

 **Complexity:**
 - Brute force: Time `O(k^amount)` where `k = len(coins)`, Space `O(amount)`
 - DP (memo/tabulation): Time `O(k * amount)`, Space `O(amount)`

+**Quick Quiz:**
+1. What state would you define for amount-based DP in this problem?
+2. Why is this not a safe greedy problem for arbitrary coin systems?
+3. What should the answer be when `amount = 0`?

 **Overlapping subproblems visualization:**